Want to learn about the law?

 “I want to be clear,” she said.
 “The school’s policy says that bringing a weapon to school—whether it’s a knife, a toy that looks like a weapon, or anything else on the banned list—leads to automatic suspension.”

-Amina swallowed hard.
+Kayla swallowed hard.
 “But I didn’t bring it.
-It wasn’t mine.”
+It isn’t mine.”

 Mrs. McCall nodded.
-“That’s what you were telling me.
+“That’s what you keep saying.
 That someone asked you to hold it for them?”

 “Yes.
-His name is Ben.
+His name is Jason.
 He’s new.
 He said he had to drop something off with Coach Hardaway.”

 “Do you have any way to prove that?”